jdcantrell/goodrobot.net/src/posts/home-recording-studio-setup.md

   and a curse.
 - A hefty PC mostly built for playing games - I haven't bought any specific hardware for audio recording aside for the USB microphone.
-I've looked into getting a more studio-minded soundcard but since my microphone works over USB Linux is going to see it as its own soundcard and at that point unless you're going to switch to a microphone that connects over XT (or w/e) it doesn't seem to make sense to upgrade anything else.
+I've looked into getting a more studio-minded soundcard but since my microphone works over USB, Linux is going to see it as its own soundcard and at that point unless you're going to switch to a microphone that connects over XT (or w/e) it doesn't seem to make sense to upgrade anything else.